-- White crappie are most accurately identified by also counting the spines on the dorsal fin.
-White crappie usually have 5 or 6.
-Typically, white crappie are lighter than black crappie and have 5-10 vertical bars or bands on their bodies instead of speckles.
+- White crappie is most accurately identified by also counting the spines on the dorsal fin.
+White crappie usually has 5 or 6.
+Typically, white crappie is lighter than black crappie and have 5-10 vertical bars or bands on their bodies instead of speckles.
 Their body shape is also slightly more elongated and oval-shaped.

 - Scientific Name – Pomoxis annularis

-- Range – Most common in southern U.S with the exception of Florida
+- Range – Most common in the southern U.S with the exception of Florida

 - Habitat – More tolerant of murky water and less vegetation